-Buffalo, NY – A five-person team from the Canisius College Golden Griffin Fund secured first place in the Chartered Financial Analyst (CFA) Institute Research Challenge of Western New York, held Friday, February 28 at Syracuse University.
-Canisius College has dominated the CFA Research Challenge in Western New York since its inception in 2010, securing first-place wins for the past 10 consecutive years.
+Buffalo, NY – A five-person team from the Canisius University Golden Griffin Fund secured first place in the Chartered Financial Analyst (CFA) Institute Research Challenge of Western New York, held Friday, February 28 at Syracuse University.
+Canisius University has dominated the CFA Research Challenge in Western New York since its inception in 2010, securing first-place wins for the past 10 consecutive years.
 The Canisius team overcame competitors including SUNY Geneseo, University of Rochester and SUNY Oswego to take home the first place prize.
 The team now advances to the Americas Regional Challenge, to be held April 20-22 in New York City.

-“The success of our Canisius team gets more incredible every year when you consider the increasing complexity of the research and analysis, and the competition from other colleges and universities,” says Richard A. Wall ’78, PhD, CFA, professor emeritus of economics and finance at Canisius College and faculty advisor to the Golden Griffin Fund team.
+“The success of our Canisius team gets more incredible every year when you consider the increasing complexity of the research and analysis, and the competition from other colleges and universities,” says Richard A. Wall ’78, PhD, CFA, professor emeritus of economics and finance at Canisius University and faculty advisor to the Golden Griffin Fund team.

 “To be one of 50 finalists advancing to the Americas Regional Challenge is an honor for our students and a testament to their hard work and commitment to the competition, and their futures in the investment management profession,” adds Steven Gattuso ’87, MBA ’89, CFA, CFP, CMA, director of the Golden Griffin Fund and industry mentor to the CFA Research Challenge team.

 The Golden Griffin Fund team that took home first place in this year’s CFA Research Challenge in Western New York was comprised of Justin Begley ’20, Luca Zambito ’20, Cameron Rosenecker ’19, MBA ’20 (team captain), Andrew Sagun ’20 and Nick Stinson ’20.